adriannebulao/mini-serverless-infra/README.md

 - **AWS Lambda** - Serverless compute service to handle business logic for employee, project, and assignment operations
 - **AWS API Gateway** - Provides RESTful HTTP endpoints that trigger Lambda functions
 - **AWS DynamoDB** - NoSQL database using a single-table design to effectively store employees, projects, assignments in a scalable way
+- **AWS S3** - Object storage service used for hosting the static React frontend

 ## Getting Started